Meat Puppets: Major label career (1991–1995)

 As numerous bands from the seminal SST label and other kindred punk-oriented indies had before them, Meat Puppets grappled with the decision to switch to a major label.
 Two years after their final studio recording for SST, 1989's Monsters, the trio released its major-label debut, Forbidden Places, on the indie-friendly London Records.
 The band chose London Records because it was the first label that ZZ Top, one of their favorite bands, was signed to.

 Forbidden Places combined many elements of the band's sounds over the years (cowpunk, psychedelia, riffy heavier rock) while some songs had a more laid back early alternative sound.
 Songs include "Sam" and "Whirlpool", and the title track.
-Despite being a fan favorite, Forbidden Places is now out of print, and as such it remains a highly sought collectible online.

 In 1992 following his departure from the Red Hot Chili Peppers, guitarist John Frusciante auditioned for the band.
 Cris Kirkwood stated "He showed up with his guitar out of its case and barefoot.
 We were on a major label then, we just got signed, and those guys had blown up to where they were at and John needed to get out.
 John gets to our pad and we started getting ready to play and I said, 'You want to use my tuner?'
 He said, 'No, I'll bend it in.'
 It was so far out.
 Then we jammed but it didn't come to anything.
 Maybe he wasn't in the right place and we were a tight little unit.
 It just didn't quite happen but it could have worked."